How do I declare a major or minor in Education?

 I am having a problem in one of my courses.
 What should I do?

 The preferred first step is always to speak with your professor.
 Whether there has been a misunderstanding, you need academic support, or something needs to be changed, your professor is nearly always the best person to approach.
 If need be, speak to the Chair of Education or put into writing your concern or need.

 What are field hours, and how many must I complete?

 Field hours are guided experiences within educational settings that allow teacher candidates the opportunity to observe and practice in school settings before full-time student teaching.
+Field hours are closely created and arranged with our partner schools in private and public settings in New York.
 The number of field hours required varies by program and course, but when a class does carry field hours usually you will need to schedule 20-30 additional hours for the field experiences.

 How many hours must I complete for student teaching?

 Ordinarily, you must complete 14 weeks of full-time students teaching, or about 450 hours in all.